cttlrepository/Civic-Tech-Test-Lab/meta/README_en.md

 # Image hub
-All images provided are stored at DockerHub.
-To access them, you'll have to pull from there via `docker pull cairimitoaie/cttl:[TAG]` where the tag specifies the desired image.
+All images provided are stored at [DockerHub](https://hub.docker/u/cttl).
+To access them, you'll have to pull from there via `docker pull cttl/cttl:[TAG]` where the tag specifies the desired image.
 Currently we provide:
  - Generics:
      - Rails generic

-        `docker pull cairimitoaie/cttl:rails`
+        `docker pull cttl/rails`

         Rails-ready [rbenv-based](https://github.com/rbenv/rbenv) with ruby 2.6.1 and postgresql 10 installed.